BhaveshKaushal/core-lib/pkg/logger/README.md

    - Debug: For detailed debugging information
    - Info: For general operational information
    - Warn: For potentially harmful situations
-   - Error: For serious problems (always include error object and code)
+   - Error: For serious problems (always use custom error objects)
    - Fatal: For critical errors requiring immediate attention

 2. **Always include relevant context** in structured fields

-3. **Use error logging with proper error objects and codes** for standardized error tracking
+3. **Use custom error objects** for error and fatal logging to get standardized error tracking

 4. **Include relevant metadata** in your logs (timestamps, request IDs, user IDs, etc.)